Aravindan-1310/hello-world/README.md

 # hello-world
-this repository is for practice to learn about github and git
+this repository is for practice to learn about github and git so